gingi/iris/README.md

 Iris
 ====
-Visual exploration of omics data.
+A web application for exploration of biological data

 DEPENDENCIES
 ------------